-- "DSP" resets the audio signal processing cards in the processing rack. - "Control" resets the Master Control processors in the processing rack. - "Surface" resets the control surface panels.
+- 'DSP' resets the audio signal processing cards in the processing core. - 'Control' resets the Master Control processors in the processing core. - 'Surface' resets the control surface panels.

 Talkback mic

 A female XLR is provided to connect the supplied goose-neck microphone.
 This connects directly to an XLR on the rear interface panel (no gain or power is applied in the console).
 The microphone can be connected into an external talkback system, or the console's own talkback system via a Hydra2 input.
 Please refer to the console configuration section for details on console talkback setup.